It's recommended for STUDENTS who would like to add to either a

 1) Trial Lesson, 2) 1 Hour Lesson

-🟢|7 Years of Teaching Experience for Korean and English|
+🟢|7 Years of Teaching Experience for People of Different Ages and Backgrounds|

 🟢|Visit My Profile for Language Learning Tips|

-🧿|ACCOUNTABILITY for Your Progress with Lesson Workbook, Progress Report After Each Lesson|
+🧿|Keep Track of Your Progress with Lesson Notes and Lesson Report After Each Lesson|

-👔|Various Career Experiences with Areas of Expertise in IT and Finance|
+👔|Various Career Experiences with an Expertise in IT and Finance|

 👔|A Native Korean from Seoul, South Korea|

-👔|Can Communicate in: English, Korean, French and Spanish|
+👔|Can Communicate in English, Korean, French and Spanish|

-⭐️|Access to a Private Language Practice Community|
+⭐️|Access to a Language Community|

-(Over 50 Members with 10 Languages, Language Learning Resources & Practice Chatroom)|
+(Over 50 Members, 10 Languages, Language Learning Resources & Practice Chatroom on Discord)|

-♠️TIPS ON IMPROVING YOUR LANGUAGE LEARNING♠️
+♠️IMPROVE YOUR LANGUAGE LEARNING♠️

 Language learning comes with challenges as the path to fluency doesn't always seem to be a straight line.

-Some Important QUESTIONS for you
+Some Important QUESTIONS for you to ask yourself

 Q1: Why did I decide to learn a foreign language?

 Q4: How do I know that I'm getting better?
-(Change is not a function of time but of genuine desire which leads to figuring out and mastering one's process.)
+(Change is not a function of time but of genuine desire and concentration of efforts)

 Q6: Why does it seem so hard to reach any decent level of proficiency in my language learning?